andreas-stefani/riscv-instruction-profiler/README.md

 A prebuilt toolchain can be found at https://github.com/riscv-collab/riscv-gnu-toolchain

 ## Notes
-This is static analysis - it checks which instructions appear in the binary, not how many times they execute at runtime.
+This is a static analysis - it checks which instructions appear in the binary, not how many times they execute at runtime.
-Dynamic profiling (e.g. via spike) is a natural next step and something I plan to explore further.
+Dynamic profiling (via spike) is a natural next step and something I wish to delve into further in the future.